EagleW/PaperRobot/README.md

 This dataset gathers 14,857 entities, 133 relations, and entities corresponding tokenized text from PubMed.
 It contains 875,698 training pairs, 109,462 development pairs, and 109,462 test pairs.

-- [PubMed Term, Abstract, Conclusion, Title Dataset](https://drive.google.com/open?id=1O91gX2maPHdIRUb9DdZmUOI5issRMXMY) This dataset gathers three types of pairs: Title-to-Abstract (Training: 22,811/Development: 2095/Test: 2095), Abstract-to-Conclusion and Future work (Training: 22,811/Development: 2095/Test: 2095), Couclusion and Future work-to-Title (Training: 15,902/Development: 2095/Test: 2095) from PubMed.
+- [PubMed Term, Abstract, Conclusion, Title Dataset](https://drive.google.com/open?id=1O91gX2maPHdIRUb9DdZmUOI5issRMXMY) This dataset gathers three types of pairs: Title-to-Abstract (Training: 22,811/Development: 2095/Test: 2095), Abstract-to-Conclusion and Future work (Training: 22,811/Development: 2095/Test: 2095), Conclusion and Future work-to-Title (Training: 15,902/Development: 2095/Test: 2095) from PubMed.
 Each pair contains a pair of input and output as well as the corresponding terms(from original KB and link prediction results).

 ## Quickstart